 Other side-effects you need to know about

-- Your child may develop a rash and itch.
+Your child may develop a rash or itch.

 If you are concerned about any of these side-effects contact your doctor.

 Can other medicines be given at the same time as melatonin?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.